DavidBM/useful-javascript/README.md

 <a name="use-explanatory-variables"></a>
 ### Use explanatory variables

-When we create long statements with several operations in it becomes difficult to follow what is happening there without stop to it.
-Only putting some variables in the middle can provide us the contextual information to not need to decipher what is happening.
+When we create long statements with several operations in it becomes difficult to follow what is happening there without stop to think.
+Splitting the login in some well named variables can provide us the contextual information to davoid to decipher what is happening.

 **Bad:**
 ```javascript